How to Import Leads to LeadSquared?

 4. Upload the CSV File

-1. From the dashboard, navigate to Leads>Manage Leads, then click More Actions and select Import Leads from the dropdown.
+1. Navigate to Lead Management>Leads, hover over the More Actions icon on the top-right corner of the screen and select Import Leads from the dropdown.

-2. Click the Click Upload CSV, select the file and upload it.
+2. Click Browse Files, select the file and upload it.
 Click Next once the file is uploaded.

 Leadsquared - Import Leads